Access Disability Advocates

 At Access Disability Advocates, we know that first impressions matter and we are committed to helping you with the entire process from putting forth the best initial application possible to forcefully defending you on appeal.

-The appeals process When an initial application is denied, you have 60 days to appeal the decision for reconsideration.
-Once the request for reconsideration has been filed, your case is assigned to a new analyst at Disability Determination Services to reevaluate your case.
-While it varies with every state, the national average for reconsideration is 4-5 months to make a decision.
+The appeals process In New York State, when an initial application is denied, you have 60 days to appeal the decision for reconsideration.
+While for many years, NYS was part of a pilot program to eliminate the reconsideration step, it was reinstated as a stage in 2019.
+In New York State, once the request for reconsideration has been filed, it is currently taking the SSA approximately 30-60 days to review the claim and issue a second denial.
+We can expect these times to eventually increase to match the national average of 4-5 months.
 Because reconsiderations are handled by the same department that made the initial determination, we set expectations with our clients that it is unlikely that a denial will be reversed as a result of the reconsideration process.

 Once a claim has been denied at reconsideration, you have 60 days to file a request for hearing.
 You are expected to complete an HA-501 Request for Hearing and an SSA-3441 Disability Report Appeal which is similar to the Adult Disability Report that was completed at the start of your application.
 Fortunately, many appeals can be initiated online through the online services section of the Social Security Administration's website or our office would be happy to help file the appeal on your behalf.